overbyte/conversation-checker-plugin/README.md

 Conversation Checker plugin
 ===========================
-This is a plugin for Phonegap for the Publicic Conversation Locker project.
+This is a plugin for Phonegap for the Publicis Conversation Locker project.

 It includes the following functionality: